XRPL-Labs/verify-xrpl-signature/README.md

 # Verify XRPL tx blob signatures

 Verify signed XRPL transactions (BLOB, hex).
 Can be used to verify signed [XUMM](https://xumm.app) transactions.

+### Note on MultiSigned transactions

+As this lib. is meant to verify XUMM generated signatures, only the **first** MultiSigner will be verified in case of a MultiSigned trasnaction, as XUMM will **never** allow signing on behalf of more than one signer.

 ## Use